SergioQuijanoRey/punto/README.md

 * Install packages
     * With different package managers in mind
 * Execute custom shell scripts

+## Actions that you might be able to do in the future

 * Test that your dotfiles can be installed inside an isolated container

 ## Examples